 Currently a small percentage of our operating endowment is paid out to the congregation each year.
 Once the building fund and the justice fund have reached $500,000 they will make yearly payouts as well.
 Endowed funds will help to create stability in our church budget and allow our vision to flourish in the future.

 In addition to our congregational endowments, UU Oakland is also the beneficiary of several funds that are not managed by our congregation.

 The Board of Trustees has appointed a three person Endowment Team to remain abreast of the status of all of the church’s endowed funds, review their use, promote their funding, and report on them at the annual meeting.

-Current members of the team are Laila Ibrahim, Tom Haw and Joan Poulter.
-For more information contact any of them.
+Current members of the team are Laila Ibrahim and Tom Haw.
+For more information contact them.